Integralist/Blog-Posts/MVC in JavaScript with Backbone.md

 ```

 * **Generate some data for the initial `<select>` menu population**
-We've loaded the `Contact` Model and we create two new instances of it and pass in the relevant data properties for the Model data.
+We've loaded the `Contact` Model and we create two new instances of it and pass in the relevant properties for the Model data.

 ```js
 /**